librasteve/raku-Physics-Unit/README.md

 ## Issues / Opportunities
 - GetUnit revert to Unit.new
+- Measure Types to be parameterized? and international?
+- consider 20 but <km> [again]

 ## Thoughts
+- add synth units
+  - need unique name/type pattern
 - add something like
   - Unit Factory
   - Unit Directory